ScaleChain/scalechain/data/docs/bitcoind/bitcoind-scenarios.md

                 // Step 4 : Reorder blocks so that the blocks with lower height come first.

-                // Step 5 : Disconnect blocks from the current (shorter) blockchain.
-                LOOP block := For each block to disconnect
+                // Step 5 : Disconnect blocks from the current (shorter) blockchain. (order : newest to oldest) LOOP block := For each block to disconnect
                     // Step 5.1 : Read each block, and disconnect each block. block.ReadFromDisk(pindex)
                     block.DisconnectBlock(txdb, pindex)
-                    - TODO : Analyze
+                        1. Mark all outputs spent by all inputs of all transactions in the block as unspent.
+                        LOOP tx := For each transaction in the block 1.1.
+Mark outputs pointed by the inputs of the transaction unspent. tx.DisconnectInputs
+                                - LOOP input := For each input in the transaction
+                                    - Get the transaction pointed by the input
+                                    - On disk, Mark the output point by the input as spent
+                        2. On disk, disconnect from the previous block
+                            (previous block.next = null)

                     // Step 5.2 : Prepare transactions to add back to the mempool.
                 }

-                // Step 6 : Connect blocks from the longer blockchain to the current blockchain.
-                LOOP block := For each block to connect
+                // Step 6 : Connect blocks from the longer blockchain to the current blockchain. (order : oldest to newest) LOOP block := For each block to connect
                     // kangmo : comment - Step 6.1 : Read block, connect the block to the current blockchain, which does not have the disconnected blocks. block.ReadFromDisk(pindex)
                     block.ConnectBlock(txdb, pindex)
-                    - TODO : Analyze
+                        - 1. Do preliminary checks for a block pblock->CheckBlock()

+                        - 2. Prepare a queue for database changes marking outputs spent by all inputs of all transactions in the block. map<uint256, CTxIndex> mapQueuedChanges;

+                        - 3. Populate mapQueuedChanges with transaction outputs marking which transactions are spending each of the outputs.
+                        LOOP tx := For each transaction in the block
+                            - 3.1 Mark transaction outputs pointed by inputs of this transaction spent.
+                            CTransaction::ConnectInputs( .. & mapQueuedChanges .. )
+                                LOOP input := for each input in the transaction

+                        - 4. For each items in mapQueuedChanges, write to disk.
+                        - 5. Check if the generation transaction's output amount is less than or equal to the reward + sum of fees for all transactions in the block.
+                        - 6. On disk, connect the block from the previous block. (previous block.next = this block)

+                        - 7. For each transaction, sync with wallet.
+                        LOOP tx := For each transaction in the block SyncWithWallets
+                                - For each registered wallet
+                                     pwallet->AddToWalletIfInvolvingMe
                     // Step 6.2 : Prepare transactions to remove from the mempool }

                 // Step 7 : Write the hash of the tip block on the best blockchain, commit the db transaction.

                 // Step 8 : Set the next block pointer for each connected block.
 Also, set next block pointer to null for each disconnected block.
+                // Note : next pointers of in-memory block index nodes are modified after the on-disk transaction commits the on-disk version of the next pointers.

                 // Step 9 : add transactions in the disconnected blocks to the mempool.